Here is a one-page Quick Start guide for Smyle Mouse.

-The latest version of Smyle Mouse hands-free head mouse software (v2.1.0) was released on September 15, 2020.
+The previous version of Smyle Mouse (v2.1.0) was released on September 15, 2020.
 It is intended to be a robustness and performance release.
 It includes enhancement to improve recovery of face tracking when it is lost upon the user turning their head away from the camera.
 It also includes performance improvement of as much as 33% in certain situations!
 Further, it provides a new setting (“Frame Rate” on the Preferences tab of Settings window) which allows greater control to the user in achieving the pointer motion smoothness while trading that off against CPU utilization.

 The primary enhancement in the previous release (v2.0.2) was ability to purchase Smyle Mouse on a monthly or yearly subscription basis.
 This was done to provide payment options that are easier for our customers.
 It also included adjustments to default settings to make the experience to new users much easier without sacrificing any of the features needed for advanced users.
 You will find that the mouse motion is smoother and smile clicking is easier for new users.
 Advanced users can tweak pointing and clicking settings to get greater control on finer drag motions that need to be performed slowly, for example for doing fine art work.
 The range of mouse motion for a given amount of head motion has also been greatly improved bringing additional comfort to the user.

 Previous version (v1.9.8) included changes for smoother mouse motion, allowing click only mode (via Adaptive Switch mode) that can be especially helpful for people with Parkinsons or carpal tunnel syndrome, ability to prevent inadvertent clicks upon excessive head motion, showing onscreen messages such as when face or lips are not visible and bug fixes related to dragging.